Amed Rosario Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 14th in the league.

-- The Cardinals' 4.34 team ERA ranks 18th among all league pitching staffs.
+- The Cardinals' 4.34 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to surrender 56 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Cardinals pitchers combine to rank 13th in baseball in home runs surrendered (56 total, 1.1 per game).

-- The Cardinals will send Liberatore (1-0) out to make his second start of the season.
+- In his last appearance on Sunday, the right-hander went 4 2/3 innings against the Los Angeles Dodgers, giving up three earned runs while surrendering four hits.

-- His most recent appearance came in relief on Sunday when the left-hander tossed one inning against the Los Angeles Dodgers, surrendering two earned runs while giving up just one hit.
+- In 10 games this season, the 27-year-old has amassed a 5.29 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.